scil/MtHamlMore/README.md

   _ %h1 4
   _ 4 offset 4
 ```
 This is calling a snip named grid, and two arguments.
-Usually, i use snip @grid to define grid layout.
+Usually, I use snip @grid to define grid layout.
 'fluid="1"' is fluid layout, 'grid="4 -4 4" is one type of 12 columns grid.
 What this statement output depends on how your snip writes.
 In 'examples/snips/php.php', there is an snip which defines Twitter Bootstrop v2 grid.
 In case of this,output would be